Logo

 Being nice to people is not witnessing.
 Should our actions go with our words?
 You better believe it!
 I will have a DVD coming out about that soon.
 But doing nice things for people is not a substitute for sharing the Gospel with them.

 Once I met some atheists who went down to New Orleans to help Katrina victims after the hurricane.
-Does that mean that people who received help from them are going to become atheists just because the atheists “shared their faith” by being nice atheists with good works?
+Does that mean that people who received help from them are going to become atheists just because the atheists shared their faith by being nice atheists with good works?
 Of course not.
 That is a ludicrous thing to believe.
 So why do we believe when it comes to Christianity that people will get Christianity by osmosis from us?

 Another thing I got out of this young man’s email is that Mom’s and Dad’s, you better be very, very careful where you send your kids to college!
 All of that work that you put into that child, all the time you invested in that child, and all of that Biblical foundation you laid, can be destroyed by professors in universities and colleges all across America.
-Oh, and by the way, this individual is attending a “Christian” university!
+Oh, and by the way, this individual is attending a Christian university!

 As you can see, he is missing scriptural authority in his argument.
 My next email to him asked if he believes hell is a real place and who goes there?
 One thing he wrote is that he made friends with lots of people in Europe, but just because you, I, him, etc. as Christians are just making friends with people, that doesn’t help them with where those friends will be 100 plus years from now!
 No, he hasn’t responded to those emails.
 He probably won’t.
 But that is okay.
 If I care about him, and I do; I better help him understand the Bible correctly.

 I really love the story of Stephen in Acts 6 and 7.
-Acts 6:12-15 says,

-“And they stirred up the people, and the elders, and the scribes, and came upon him, and caught him, and brought him to the council, And set up false witnesses, which said, This man ceaseth not to speak blasphemous words against this holy place, and the law: For we have heard him say, that this Jesus of Nazareth shall destroy this place, and shall change the customs which Moses delivered us.
-And all that sat in the council, looking stedfastly on him, saw his face as it had been the face of an angel.”
+And they stirred up the people, and the elders, and the scribes, and came upon him, and caught him, and brought him to the council, And set up false witnesses, which said, This man ceaseth not to speak blasphemous words against this holy place, and the law: For we have heard him say, that this Jesus of Nazareth shall destroy this place, and shall change the customs which Moses delivered us.
+And all that sat in the council, looking stedfastly on him, saw his face as it had been the face of an angel.

-They were trying their hardest to get rid of this man who was speaking Biblical truth to them.
-Then in chapter 7 verse 1 it states, “Then said the high priest, Are these things so?”
+Then said the high priest, Are these things so?
 The high priest asks a very specific question to Stephen, and Stephen does the most amazing thing.
 He answers it!
-He didn’t say, ‘you have watched me for the last few months so you know what I believe.’
-He didn’t say, ‘look at my Trinity Tunic with the special fish design to know what I believe.’
-He didn‘t tell them to check his driveway because his donkey is gone every Wednesday and Sunday as he goes to church.
+He didn’t say, you have watched me for the last few months so you know what I believe.
+He didn’t say, look at my Trinity Tunic with the special fish design to know what I believe.
+He didn’t tell them to check his driveway because his donkey is gone every Wednesday and Sunday as he goes to church.
 He didn’t decide not to speak at all because they all knew he was a Christian.
-He didn’t say, ‘listen to the songs I have on my ipod and you will know what I believe.’
+He didn’t say, listen to the songs I have on my ipod and you will know what I believe.
 He did none of those things.
 What he did do is open up his mouth and proclaim a beautiful statement of eternal truth that still reverberates to this day.
 I am sure it didn’t even cross his mind to do some good deeds for that crowd.
 He had his God given opportunity to preach Biblical truth, and he went for it.
 Take a look and read Acts 7 to see those beautiful words that he spoke.
 But as you get to the end of the chapter, you’ll see something very interesting happened.
 Stephen was stoned to death because he was such a nice guy.
 No!
 He was martyred because he told them the truth about Jesus.

 One of our problems in America is that we have too few martyrs.
 Not enough people die for their faith in Jesus Christ.
 But if you are sharing your faith, you know the laws are changing.
 The world is coming much harder against Christians who verbally proclaim the truth about Jesus Christ.
 There will be more Christians dying for their faith in the coming days.
 But please remember that you won’t be dying for Jesus because you are a nice person.
 You will die for Jesus because you boldly proclaim repentance, judgment, holiness, and Jesus as the only way to the Father to a people and a country that does not want to hear it.